gofynd/fdk-client-swift/documentation/application/CATALOG.md

 [AutoCompleteResponse](#AutoCompleteResponse)

 Success.
-Returns a list autocomplete suggestions for the search query `q` along side provided suggestion configs.
+Returns a list autocomplete suggestions for the search query `q`.
 Check the example shown below or refer `AutoCompleteResponse` for more details.